shan18/Depth-Estimation-Segmentation/docs/architecture.md

 ![architecture](../images/architecture.jpg)

+The model has `10,343,490` parameters.
 Each of the encoder and decoder blocks are based on a ResNet block.
 The detailed diagram explaining the flow of each block can be seen below

 ![blocks](../images/blocks.jpg)